ThomasLebrun/XamarinBehaviorsToolkit/README.md

 ## Todo
  - Implement behaviors architecture for Xamarin.iOS projects
- - Create Nuget Packages (for both Android & iOS)
+ - Update Nuget Packages to include the behaviors for Xamarin.iOS
  - Add built-in behaviors for Xamarin.iOS projects
  - Add more built-in behaviors for Xamarin.Android projects